rychan404/big-brain/FCC Python/Control Flow.md

 `else:`

+ternary syntax
+- concise way to write if/else conditionals
+- ex: `val_1 if condition else val_2`

 Difference between `is` and `==`
 - ``is`` - check if 2 variables point to same object in memory
 - `==` - check if 2 variables have the same value